SAP-samples/teched2022-DT181/exercises/ex1/README.md

 # Exercise 1 - Generating an SAP Fiori Elements App

-In this exercise, you will create a **Custom App** application leveraging the **Flexible Programming Model** available with SAP Fiori elements floorplans for OData V4.
+In this exercise, we will create a **Custom App** application leveraging the **Flexible Programming Model** available with SAP Fiori elements floorplans for OData V4.
 The scenario is based on the given SAP Cloud Application Programming Model sample service.
 To get started,  will make usage of the **SAP Fiori tools Application Generator**.

 ## Exercise 1.1 Using the SAP Fiori tools Application Generator